FPGA-Research-Manchester/FABulous/README.md

 [SymbiFlow](https://symbiflow.github.io/)
 toolchain release packages, deals with the bitstream generation and provides after-fabrication tests.
 Additionally, we plan to provide an emulation path for system development.

-This guide describes everything you need to set up your system to use the FABulous ecosystem.
+This guide describes everything you need to set up your system to use the FABulous ecosystem, and the full project documentation can be found [here](https://fabulous.readthedocs.io/en/latest/).

-Ways to run Symbiflow on these devices will be explained in the near future.

 ![FABulous Ecosystem Diagram](docs/source/figs/fabulous_ecosystem.png)